For current results, and upcoming information on Memphis in May BBQ Competition, see here.

 Wrap it up and take it home

 That is it for all the meat categories, where people are actually cooking a barbecued product.
 There are a few more categories, sauces and miscellaneous.
 Here is the link to the complete results; Winners – Memphis in May International Festival.
-See our Memphis BBQ page for more information on local events.
+See our Memphis BBQ page for more information on local events and for current Memphis in May event news, see here.